 You might have one of the great wonders of North America in mind.
 So you could head north of Buffalo, New York to Niagara Falls and ride the Maid of the Mist right up to the Falls, or you could climb down the cliff to a point where the water falls between you and the land.
 On your way home you can stop in the Anchor Bar, home of Buffalo Chicken Wings.
 Yes, that’s the place that started what is now a full-blown food craze.

 If this does not suit your taste, perhaps you would run up to the northwest corner of Illinois and stop in Galena, the “town that history forgot.”
 You can walk through the mid 1800’s.
-You can stop at the spot of a Lincoln-Douglas Debate or visit the home of President U.S. Grant.
+You can stop at the spot of speeches by Abraham Lincoln (1856) and Stephen A. Douglas (1858), or visit the home of President U.S. Grant.
 At this time of year, you could travel down to the Mississippi River, just west of Galena and, with any luck at all, see the proud American Eagle.
 The very site of the bald eagle, waiting to come down from the cliffs to fish, will make the trip worth it.
-Although you may have to go further inland to the Great Plains in summer to see them.
+Although you may have to go further inland to the Great Plains during summer to see them.